 Whether you are taking your first steps into the backcountry or looking to increase your knowledge base, the Avalanche Skills Training Level 1 program is for you.
 Our professional guides will teach you how to plan and carry out a safe backcountry trip, read and use the avalanche bulletins, utilize the vast array of online resources at your disposal, and how to carry out a rescue in the event of an accident.

 Are you ready to take your learning to the next level?
+No more following your friends and being unsure of yourself.
 This 4-day course is designed to give you the foundation needed for a lifetime of safety in the backcountry.
-You will have one full day of in-class learning, reviewing and expanding on the lessons learned in the AST 1.
+You will have one full day of in-class learning, reviewing and expanding on the lessons learned in the AST-1.
 We follow this with 3 full field days in classic ski touring locations throughout the Kootenays.
-You can expect our professional guides to cover topics such as, terrain analysis, companion rescue, route finding, skin track setting, map and GPS reading, and how to take relevant snowpack observations, including the compression test, and extended column test.
+You can expect our professional guides to show you advanced methods for terrain analysis, companion rescue, route finding, skin track setting, map and GPS reading, and how to take relevant snowpack observations, including the compression test, and extended column test.

 Is spent in class reviewing key components of the AST 1 and expanding on lessons learned around avalanche hazard, terrain, group decision making and companion rescue.
 We will introduce what snowpack tests to use and when and examine fracture character.
 We will plan out our next days backcountry trip in the Whitewater Ski Resort Backcountry.

 is a full field day.
 We will meet in Nelson in the morning and go over our route plan for the day.
 We will then head into the backcountry and learn how to dig profiles with a partner and get snowpack information that is relevant to the avalanche bulletin, at the end of the day we discuss our findings and plan out our next day.